rosiemin/Reinforcement-Learning-Case-Study/README.md

 Using guidance from [this blog](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) and bilingual sentence pairs [here](http://www.manythings.org/anki/) make a machine learning model that will translate sentences from one language to another.
 You may need to scope this project severely to get timely results.
 <br/>
 ## Presentations
 At the end of the day your group will be expected to present for 5-10 minutes on your findings.
-You can do this directly from your Jupyter notebooks (but realize that the audience is not going to read your code - use figures/plots and make results clear!)
+Please present from your group's Github README.md.

 Cover the following in your presentation.